SmartParks/SmartParks.github.io/README.md

 > (After testing, delete files and folders copied from docs folder to root)

-> bikemap.html page is not vueJS.
+> bikemap.html page is not vueJS: https://smartparks.github.io/quasar1/bikemap.html

 > In docs/index.html, replace: